-Your Company is in compliance with the Secretarial Standards specified by the Institute of Company Secretaries of India (ICSI) related to the Board and General Meetings.
+Your Company is in compliance with the applicable provisions of the Secretarial Standards (i.e. SS-1 & SS-2) specified by the Institute of Company Secretaries of India (ICSI) related to the Board and General Meetings.

 30. PREVENTION, PROHIBITION AND REDRESSAL AGAINST HARASSMENT OF WOMEN EMPLOYMENT: